iamplatano/FreeCodeCamp/README.md

-#changes in git
-Projects done for FreeCodeCamp Certifications
+#Projects done for FreeCodeCamp Certifications

-#change